-The loss of the services of any principal member of our management and scientific staff, including Alfred Mann, our Chairman and Chief Executive Officer, or Hakan Edstrom, our President and Chief Operating Officer, could significantly delay or prevent the achievement of our scientific and business objectives.
+The loss of the services of any principal member of our management and scientific staff could significantly delay or prevent the achievement of our scientific and business objectives.
 All of our employees are "at will" and we currently do not have employment agreements with any of the principal members of our management or scientific staff, and we do not have key person life insurance to cover the loss of any of these individuals.
 Replacing key employees may be difficult and time-consuming because of the limited number of individuals in our industry with the skills and experience required to develop, gain regulatory approval of and commercialize our product candidates successfully.
-In May 2005, Wendell Cheatham, M.D., ceased to be an employee of ours.
+In May 2005, we terminated Dr. Cheatham's employment.
 Although Mr. Edstrom has assumed Dr. Cheatham's management responsibilities while we search for a senior executive to lead our development operations, there can be no assurance that we will be able to recruit such an individual with the appropriate skills and experience.